Chancellorship of George Osborne

-George Osborne served as Chancellor of the Exchequer from 2010 to 2016 in the Cameron–Clegg coalition and Cameron majority government.
+George Osborne served as Chancellor of the Exchequer from May 2010 to July 2016 in the David Cameron–Nick Clegg coalition Conservative-Liberal Democrat government and the David Cameron majority Conservative government.
 His tenure pursued austerity policies aimed at reducing the budget deficit and launched the Northern Powerhouse initiative.
-He had previously served as Shadow Chancellor of the Exchequer from 2005 to 2010.
-He was succeeded by Philip Hammond.
+He had previously served as Shadow Chancellor in the Shadow Cabinet of David Cameron from 2005 to 2010.